alibaba-fusion/next/site/en-us/contributing.md

 After doing all the stuff above and install the dependencies with `npm install`, you can also run the following commands:

-* `npm run dev component` start the debug page of the specified component
+* `npm start component` start the debug page of the specified component

-* `npm run test component` start the test case of the specified component
+* `npm test component` start the test case of the specified component

 * `npm run api component` update the Chinese API documentation for the specified component automatically based on the code and comments

 * `npm run test` start test case of all components

+* `npm run test:head` start test case of all components with browser, used for debugging

 * `npm run build` compile es2015+ code to es5 and generate lib and es directories

-* `npm run pack` package the file and generate the dist directory

 ## Notes